 Choreographic Culture describes any aspects of culture that rely on the organization of movement in space and/or time.
 Choreographic Culture is a versatile, expansive field of study that can include dance studies, art history, philosophy, anthropology, political science, gender studies, cultural studies, performance studies, neurology . . . to focus on aspects of culture that rely on kinetic organization.

 The versatility of Choreographic Culture stems from the broad range of ‘objects’ that can be included under the term “choreographic culture.”
 The choreographic can include the kinetic organization of bodies, objects and ideas.
 Kinetic organization can also be pre-determined, spontaneously constructed, collectively derived, unconsciously manifested.
 We choreograph our lives through the city, but the city also choreographs us.

-What led you to use the term Choreographic Culture to describe your research?
+What led you to use the term Choreographic Culture?

 Major influences: choreographer William Forsythe and his choreographic objects and theorizing around choreographic thinking; the work/thinking of artists like John Cage and Marcel Duchamp who blurred the lines between life and art; my studies in Sound Culture and Visual Culture; and an entire generation of thinkers, especially Susan Foster, who developed the field of Dance Studies.

 Can you say a little more about Forsythe’s ideas around choreographic thinking?